s175573/GIANA/README.md

 `python GIANA.py -q TestReal-ADIRP0000023_TCRB.tsv -r hc10s10.txt -S 3.3 -o tmp/`

-The input file is designated by `-q` option, which also accepts a file directory.
+The input query file is designated by `-q` option, which also accepts a file directory.
+Reference file is followed by the `-r` option.

 ### 6. Multi-thread processing